 The dream began in the ‘90s, when White was a student double majoring in business and community recreation at San Jose State University.

-The granddaughter of famed SJSU track coach Bud Winter, she too had taken up marathon running.
-Often, her runs would end at a nearby yogurt place, where she would cool down, and treat herself to a healthy reward.
+The granddaughter of famed SJSU track coach Bud Winter, she too had taken up running.
+Often, her runs would end at the nearby yogurt place, where she would cool down, and treat herself to a healthy reward.
 One day, she began to think about opening her own business.

-While still a student, she put together a business plan, some cash, and designed a logo, but she couldn’t find a location.
+While still a student, she put together a business plan, some cash, and designed a logo.
+Unfortunately, she couldn’t find a location that worked..
 Then, life got in the way.
-Soon after graduating, White moved to Washington, where she got a job as a Community Activities Director on a U.S. Air Force base.
+Soon after graduating, White moved to Washington to work as a community activities director on a U.S. Air Force base.
 In the early 2000s, she moved to Morgan Hill and started working in Los Gatos.

 “I definitely had to relearn some things,” the first-time business owner said.
 “I had a business plan from 1991 that I had to seriously rebuild.”

-While the shop’s soft-serve machines were still on back order, White traveled the country to search for the right product for her shop.
+While the shop’s soft-serve machines were still on backorder, White traveled the country to search for the right product.
 After visiting seven different distributors, she settled on an all-organic, high-end dairy creamery in Arkansas.

 “In California, what typically happens with frozen yogurt is they take a bucket, yogurt powder, and water, and they stir it,” White said.
 “It’s cheaper that way, but I don’t do that.
 I get my yogurt frozen, pasteurized three times, in sealed, sanitary jugs.
 That’s what I’m proud of.
 Super, high-end products.”

-For humans, the selection includes a variety of sugar-free, gluten-free, and dairy-free options like the Italian Ice, which is satisfyingly smooth, and tastes like a cross between soft-serve and a slushie.
+The selection includes a variety of sugar-free, gluten-free, and dairy-free options like the Italian Ice, which is satisfyingly smooth, and tastes like a cross between soft-serve and a slushie.
 She uses real Oreos, real strawberries.
 No artificial flavoring in the 21 flavors offered.

-While the prices are a little higher than when the shop was a Yogurt Land, that is the cost of running truly local business rather than a franchise — not to mention one with a notably higher quality product..
+While the prices are a little higher than when the shop was a Yogurt Land, that is the cost of running a truly local business rather than a franchise — not to mention one with a notably higher quality product.

-Now, more than a year into business, and re-opening after it was forced to close due to the global pandemic, Yes Yogurt plans to hold regular community fundraisers, including hosting that 5K run White dreamed up about almost 30 years ago.
+Now, more than two years in business, and re-opening after it was forced to close for three months due to the global pandemic, Yes Yogurt plans to hold regular community fundraisers, including hosting that 5K run White dreamed up about almost 30 years ago.

-In the meantime, White is learning about a decidedly 21st century side of business.
+After surviving the global pandemic, White said she is learning about a decidedly 21st century side of business.